mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                              interactions when crossing namespaces.
-                             e.g: '-q ab -q ba' is a duplicate, and '-q ::' may create many more duplicates
+                             e.g: '-q ab -q ba' is a duplicate, and '-q ::' may create many more duplicates --classweight arg        Importance-weight multiplier for a target class, e.g. for binary classification you could use:
+                                 --classweight -1:0.25
+                             which will under-weight negative (-1) examples
+                             by a factor 0.25

 `-t` and `--testonly` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.
 This has the same effect as passing a 0 importance weight on every example.